biopython/biopython.github.io/wiki/Download.md

 Substitute python with your specific version, for example python3, jython or pypy.

-For **Mac OS X**, we recommend installing from source as above.
-You will need to have installed Apple's XCode tools from the App Store (it is a big download), and then the optional command line tools from within the XCode GUI's options menu, or on Mavericks by using the command:
+For **Mac OS X**, or as it is branded, ``macOS``, we recommend installing Biopython from source as above.
+You will need to have installed Apple's command line tools, which can de done with the terminal command:

 ``` bash
 xcode-select --install
 ```

+This will offer to install Apple's XCode development suite - you can, but it is not needed and takes a lot of disk space.

 If you have trouble, see the full installation instructions: